pixielabs/balrog/README.md

 ![Balrog logo](https://user-images.githubusercontent.com/32128719/55335192-9566a000-5492-11e9-9449-746de68fbe94.png)

-Balrog is a lightweight authorization library for Ruby on Rails that can protect your routes with a single username & password combination.
+Balrog is a lightweight authorization library for Ruby on Rails written by [Pixie Labs](https://pixielabs.io) that can protect your routes with a single username & password combination.

 Balrog is an alternative to `http_basic_authentication_with` that provides some
 advantages: